 Choosing the right Mastin Labs pack for your intended look is key to getting the editing results you want.
 Dark and moody?
 Portra Pushed is the one.
 Light and airy?
-Fujicolor Original all day.
-If a bold and balanced look is what you're after, though, look no further than Fujicolor Everyday Original.
+Fuji Original all day.
+If a bold and balanced look is what you're after, though, look no further than Fuji Everyday Original.

-Fujicolor Everyday Original, like its Adventure Everyday Original counterpart, has two color film emulation presets and one black and white.
+Fuji Everyday Original, like its Adventure Everyday Original counterpart, has two color film emulation presets and one black and white.
 Between the three, you can find something perfect for just about any photo.
-While other Mastin Labs packs have a community favorite - Ektar for Adventure Everyday Original, Pro 400H Neutral for Fujicolor Original, and so on - we think Fujicolor Everyday Original are all superstars.
+While other Mastin Labs packs have a community favorite—Ektar for Adventure Everyday Original, Pro 400H Neutral for Fuji Original, and so on - we think Fuji Everyday Original are all superstars.

 Acros 100 is a gorgeous and versatile black and white option with rich contrast and a clean black and white tonal range.
 It's an excellent choice for moodier black and white edits and looks great on all sorts of indoor photos.
 It maintains a deep tonality, unlike Tri-X 400 from the Adventure Everyday Original pack, which brightens the image.
 Acros 100 is the first black and white preset that Mastin Labs has released that has people excited for black and white edits that hadn't gotten into them before.